AdaCore/spark2014/docs/ug/spark_2014.rst

 The above flow dependencies can be read as "the output value of global variable ``Total`` depends on the input values of global variable ``Total`` and parameter ``Incr``".

+For protected subprograms, the protected object is considered as an implicit parameter of the subprogram which may be mentioned in the flow dependencies, under the name of the protected unit (type or object) being declared:

+* as an implicit parameter of mode ``in`` of a protected function, it can be mentioned on the right-hand side of flow dependencies; and
+* as an implicit parameter of mode ``in out`` of a protected procedure or a protected entry, it can be mentioned on both sides of flow dependencies.

 Flow dependencies have no impact on compilation and the run-time behavior of a program.
 When a subprogram is analyzed with |GNATprove|, it checks that, in the